Five Arrested as Police Thwart Plot to Rob Prime Bank in Nairobi CBD

 Police in Nairobi are holding five men over an alleged plot to raid Prime Bank located in Nairobi’s Central Business District (CBD).

-The suspects were arrested in the wee hours of Friday morning as they allegedly planned to rob the bank.
+The suspects were arrested in the wee hours of Friday morning as they allegedly planned to break into the bank.

 In a report filed at Kamukunji Police Station, authorities said they received a tip-off from a member of the public over the planned robbery.

-The informer told the officers that the suspected robbers had booked themselves into Angle House on Ukwala Lane within OTC area which is located in the same building as the bank.
+The informer told the officers that the suspected robbers had booked themselves into Angle House on Ukwala Lane within OTC area which shares a wall with the bank.

 “DCI officers and police established that the five were waiting to conduct their raid in the wee hours of Friday [today],” the report reads.